 Historically, Kuwait was a highly strategic trade port between Mesopotamia and India.
 The name Kuwait is derived from the Arabic diminutive of the Hindustani kūt (“fort”).
 Today, the country is better known for its oil and gas - oil reserves were discovered in commercial quantities in 1938.
 The Kuwaiti dinar is the highest valued currency in the world and Kuwait is the fifth richest country in the world by gross national income per capita.
 However, human rights abuses in Kuwait are common and it has the largest number of stateless people in the Middle East.

 Kuwait is an emirate, ruled by the Al Sabah family.
 It came to world prominence in 1990, when the country was invaded, and later annexed, by Iraq under Saddam Hussein.
 The fires they set when they retreated created over 500 oil lakes.
 These rendered huge swathes of land uninhabitable.

 Kuwait felt more traditionally Arab than other Middle Eastern countries I have visited.
 The flat, dirty brown desert was littered with Bedouin style tents stretching to the skyline.
 I was told that many people owned both house and tent and that they would alternate between the two.

-I was also lucky enough to find a camel market in action.
+I am also lucky enough to find a camel market in action, just outside the city.
 The baby camels so cute with their great long eye lashes.
-The locals, in their dishdasha and check headdresses (dishdash and dishcloth?) were extremely friendly, and insisted I try the prized camels’ milk, which has miraculous healing and strengthening powers.
-The poor mewling babies awere separated from their mothers and put in another pen, so the mothers could be milked for on the spot demonstrations.
+The locals, in their dishdasha and check headdresses are extremely friendly, and insistI try the prized camels’ milk, which has miraculous healing and strengthening powers.
+The poor mewling babies awere separated from their mothers and put in another pen, so the mothers can be milked for on the spot demonstrations.

 A short trip but an authentic, untouristy experience.